 CPD for Staff

 Continuous professional development (CPD) of all staff is vitally important to us all at KHPA and have been a vital key to KHPA’s continuous development and innovative practices.
-We are continuing to provide all staff with CPD on a bi-weekly timetable.
+We are continuing to provide all staff with CPD during directed time twice weekly, as bare minimum.
 As a result, KHPA staff are provided the platform to expand their ideas and education practices

 The reason why we have CPD is that it offers one of the most effective ways to improve student performance, increase staff retention and develop a culture of excellence across a whole school.
 The overriding purpose is to help teachers continually improve the quality of their teaching.
 We have found weekly CPD to be more effective than a one off training course because when it is continuous, this helps teachers to imbed what they learn.
 In the words of Dylan Wiliams, ‘every teacher needs to improve, not because they are not good enough, but because they can be even better.’

 - Ensures they keep pace with the current standards of others working in education.

 - Keeps their knowledge and skills current so they can deliver high-quality teaching and impact positively on pupil outcomes.